CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 P iffP Q = (P → Q) × (Q → P)
 ```

-We can show that these operations on types correspond correctly with
+As a sanity check, we can show that these operations on types
-the analogous operations on Booleans via ``IsTrue``.
-Prove the
+correspond correctly with the analogous operations on Booleans via
-following by case-splitting on the arguments and filling in both sides
+``IsTrue``.
+Prove the following by case-splitting on the arguments and
-of the logical equivalence.
-On the left of the ``iffP`` we use the
+filling in both sides of the logical equivalence.
+On the left of the
-ordinary operation on Booleans, and on the right we use the
+``iffP`` we use the ordinary operation on Booleans, and on the right
-corresponding operation on propositions-as-types.
+we use the corresponding operation on propositions-as-types.

+mvrnote: explain splitting goal

 ```
-and→Type : (a b : Bool) → (IsTrue (a and b)) iffP (IsTrue a × IsTrue b) -- Exercise:
-and→Type a b = {!!}
+and→Type : (a b : Bool) → (IsTrue (a and b)) iffP ((IsTrue a) andP (IsTrue b)) -- Exercise: and→Type a b = {!!}

-implies→Type : (a b : Bool) → (IsTrue (a implies b)) iffP (IsTrue a → IsTrue b) -- Exercise:
-implies→Type a b = {!!}
+implies→Type : (a b : Bool) → (IsTrue (a implies b)) iffP ((IsTrue a) impliesP (IsTrue b)) -- Exercise: implies→Type a b = {!!}
 ```

-Negation can be seen as a special case of implication: "not P" is the
+We interpret negation as a special case of implication: "not P" is the
 same as "P implies false", and again we make this our definition.

 ```